 If the question is specifically about the integration of QEMU with the rest of your Linux distribution you may be better served by asking through your distribution’s support channels.
 This includes questions about a specifically packaged version of QEMU.
-The QEMU developers are generally concerned with the latest release and the current state of the master branch and do not provide support for QEMU binaries shipped by Linux distributions.
+The QEMU developers are generally concerned with the latest release and the current state of the master branch and do not provide support for older releases or QEMU binaries shipped by third party distributions.

 Questions about complex configurations of networking and storage are usually met with a recommendation to use management tools like virt-manager from the libvirt project to configure and run QEMU.
 Management tools handle the low-level details of setting up devices that most users should not need to learn.